 She scrambled to her feet, half-crawling, half-running toward the near wall, blind to everything around her.
 She reached the door and pressed the actuator.
 The door irissed open in front of her.
 Orders.
 Damn it.
 IOT!
 She looked back at the rows of cryopreservation units, scanning them and counting, trying to figure out which one was his, and if it was open.
 She found her own, opened unit—

-The ship lurched.
-She fell backwards through the door, slamming into the opposite wall out in the hallway, crumpling over her pack as the force of her impact dented the wall panel.
+The ship lurched, throwing her backwards through the door.
+She slammed into the opposite wall out in the hallway, crumpling over her pack as the force of her impact dented the wall panel.
 It hurt.
 A lot.
 She sank to the floor, the air gone from her lungs.

 The door slid shut.

-The ceaseless thum-thum-thum-thum-thum of a cyclone gun firing barrages echoed through the corridor.
+The ceaseless thum-thum-thum-thum-thum of a cyclone gun or flack cannon firing barrages echoed through the corridor.
 The ship’s defenses were still active.

 The ceiling surged at her.
 She tumbled and rolled over her duffle bag, arms and legs thrown haphazardly by her disorienting spin.
 She curled her body just before slamming into the ceiling once more, flattening against it the moment she hit, skidding to a halt.